EMS-TU-Ilmenau/Flow/README.md

 		self.myOut.push(result)
 ```

+Note that only **(JSON)[https://www.w3schools.com/js/js_json_datatypes.asp] compatible default values** must be passed!
+For other porttypes, like COMPLEX, just pass the type=ptype.COMPLEX argument.
 You may also have a look at the already existing [nodes](flow/nodes/).

-Note that in order to load the node in the GUI, two things are of importance:
+In order to load the node in the GUI, two things are of importance:
 - the line `super(MyNode, self).__init__('My nodes name')` (you can use single or double quotes for the name)
 - the class needs to be importable from the [nodes](flow/nodes/) directory in the package.